100 Notable alumni of

 -

 Kelly Ann Ayotte is an American attorney and politician serving since 2025 as the 83rd governor of New Hampshire.
-A member of the Republican Party, she served from 2011 to 2017 as a United States senator from New Hampshire and from 2004 to 2009 as New Hampshire Attorney General.
+A member of the Republican Party, she served from 2011 to 2017 as a United States senator from New Hampshire and from 2004 to 2009 as the 27th attorney general of New Hampshire.

 -